 Figure 2.
 This map shows the geoid heights with respect to the Earth’s ellipsoid.

 The geoid is usually given as heights with respect to a reference ellipsoid, and in that case, we talk about a geoid model.
 Geoid models are calculated using gravity observations.
 National geoid models are obtained by fitting a local geoid model to national reference systems.
 The geoid model for Finland is FIN2005N00.
 Heights obtained with satellite positioning, EUREF-FIN ellipsoidal heights, can be transformed to levelled N2000 heights using the model.
-The FIN2005N00 geoid model can be found at the Coordinate Transformation Service in Geodata Portal Paikkatietoikkuna.
+The FIN2005N00 geoid model can be found at our website (in Finnish).